top of page

 Here’s a few other things we discuss when scouting new locations:

-• Visibility: can we swim about enough but still be seen easily from shore?
+• Visibility: can we swim around enough to get solid training but still be seen easily from shore?

-• Extraction: are the conditions such that a supporter could pull you out without endangering themselves as well?
+• Extraction: could your support pull you out without endangering themselves as well?

 • Accessibility in/out of venue: could an emergency vehicle make it in quickly?
 Could we make it back to the car in a rush?

-• Proximity to emergency services: we measured both time and distance to local emergency services (actual emergency services, not walk-in clinics)
+• Proximity to emergency services: check out time and distance to local emergency services

 There’s no perfect spot, really.
-But we used the considerations above to make better choices, and this made us ready to mitigate any issues that could arise.
-After the first year, we got a bit braver with our choices and returned to Meech on occasion, but we always assess any swim location before actually getting in the water.
+But we used the considerations above to make better choices, and this made us feel ready to manage any issues that could arise.
+After the first year, we got a bit braver with our choices and returned to Meech Lake on occasion, but we always assessed any swim location before actually getting in the water.
 Cold weather and ice conditions can make a normally safe spot suddenly treacherous.

 Overcautious?
 Unnecessary?
-If so, well move along then, this probably isn’t the blog for you.
+If so, well move along then, we probably won't be swimming together any time soon...

 Swim safe!